lr-m/lr-m.github.io/static/media/vr-2023-04-21-analysing-a-dirt-cheap-router_part_3.a7c4aa2bc974d2603874.md

 ## Instructions

-**_Note:_** In MIPS assembly, if brackets are around a register value, e.g. ($s0), the instruction is referring to the value pointed to by the memory address strored in the registers (indirect addressing) - kind of like dereferencing a pointer in C.
+**_Note:_** In MIPS assembly, if brackets are around a register value, e.g. ($s0), the instruction is referring to the value pointed to by the memory address stored in the registers (indirect addressing) - kind of like dereferencing a pointer in C.

 - **move $dst, $src** : Moves the contents of _$src_ to _$dst_ - this is obviously useful if you have a gadget for a specific register, say _$a0_, but the value is in _$s0_, you would find a gadget contianing **move $a0, $s0**.
 - **lw $dst, offset($src)** : Loads a word from memory located at _$src_ + offset into _$dst_ - This is usually the instruction that gets our foot in the door, as it loads some stack pointer offset into _$ra_ (**lw $ra, 4($sp)** for example)